-On May 9, 2012, Pte obtained a Bank Guarantee from DBS Bank in the amount of \$3.4 million Singapore dollars.
-Pte furnished the Bank Guarantee to Mapletree Industrial Trust in lieu of a cash deposit in connection with building and leasing of a new facility in Singapore as discussed above.
+On May 9, 2012, Pte obtained a Bank Guarantee from DBS Bank Ltd. in the amount of \$3.4 million Singapore dollars.
+Pte furnished the Bank Guarantee to the Landlord in lieu of a cash deposit in connection with the building and leasing of a new facility in Singapore as discussed above.
+On May 9, 2013, the Bank Guarantee expired and Pte replaced the Bank Guarantee with a cash deposit of an equivalent amount, which is included in our Consolidated Balance Sheet as part of prepaid expenses and other current assets.

-We currently do not have any off-balance sheet arrangements such as derivatives, contingent interests or obligations associated with variable interest entities.
+We currently do not have any other off-balance sheet arrangements, such as derivatives, contingent interests or obligations associated with variable interest entities.

-Item 7A.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK
+Item 7A. - QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK